 Fifteen contemporary artists were invited to respond to the Foundling Museum's collection.
 Their works ranged from a cascade of kinetic sculpture above the Museum’s main staircase to a ‘lollipop opera’ inspired by Handel’s Foundling Hospital Anthem.
 RSVP continued the tradition begun by the artist William Hogarth in providing a platform for emerging contemporary artists: Thomas Gainsborough, whose first well-known work The Charterhouse was produced for the Hospital when he was just twenty-one.

-Whilst the Norman Foster designer ITN building on the Grey's Inn Road was only partially occupied the Contemporary Art Society, with Gill as Director, curated a series of exhibitions to show off the spaces: large empty floors with wonderful light making excellent sculpture exhibitions.
+Whilst the Norman Foster designer ITN building on the Gray's Inn Road was only partially occupied the Contemporary Art Society, with Gill as Director, curated a series of exhibitions to show off the spaces: large empty floors with wonderful light making excellent sculpture exhibitions.
 These included Air and Angels featuring sculptures by Antony Gormley and Alison Wilding.

 The exhibitions proved highly popular and the spaces were fully let within the year.
-This was one of the first public exhibitions of the maquette for the now famous Angel of the North by Anthony Gormley, a major piece of public sculpture in Gateshead.
+This was one of the first public exhibitions of the maquette for the now famous Angel of the North by Antony Gormley, a major piece of public sculpture in Gateshead.

 Gill was the Exhibition Officer for the 1993 Venice Biennale.
 Richard Hamilton won the Lion d'Or.